Last updated on March 3rd, 2020 at 11:18 am

 Bluetooth

 Bluetooth developed as a 2.4 GHz wireless transmission and arbitration protocol by Ericsson enables a range of devices to communicate with each other over distances of up to about 10 meters.
-Though of little direct use in mobile web, Bluetooth enabled devices can act as a hopper service to WAP-enabled devices.
+Though of little direct use on the mobile web, Bluetooth-enabled devices can act as a hopper service to WAP-enabled devices.

 Nokia, in the same month, released the source code for their S60 mobile browser to encourage take-up by developers but also to capture the existing web market.
 The browser enables mobile phone users to view existing websites in much the same way as they might on a PC.